sockdrawermoney/cpai/README.md

 You can create a `cpai.config.json` file in your project root to customize behavior.
 By default, cpai will:
 1. Include only core source files (excluding tests, configs, build files, etc.)
 2. Look for source files in common directories (src/, app/, pages/, components/, lib/)
-3. Support common file extensions for JavaScript/TypeScript, Python, and Solidity projects
+3. Support common file extensions for JavaScript/TypeScript, Python, Solidity, and Rust projects

 Here are the default settings that cpai starts with (you can override these in your cpai.config.json):